sylabs/examples/file-generating/ronn/README.md

 # Ronn

+Ronn converts markdown files to manpages, and HTML manpages for the web.

 Ronn is based off Ruby, and depending on your system, it could be easily installed.<br>
 But what if you don't have Ronn package for your system (and don't have/want ruby installed), or you don't have root access,<br>
 then heres a good example for a container use.